solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

               number: 9900
 ```

 You can set your ingress service as either a NodePort or LoadBalancer type.
+The
+LoadBalancer type is usually better, but sometimes your environment doesn't allow it.
 In either case, you can get the address of this ingress for use
 during [cluster registration]({{% versioned_link_path fromRoot="/setup/cluster_registration/enterprise_cluster_registration" %}}) by running: